syarif-yth/resume-codeigniter3/readme.md

 ```

 ## Well done
-Now you can enjoy my creation in your local, and do not forget for my coffee if you wish
+Now you can enjoy my creation in your local, and do not forget my coffee if you wish

 # Donate for coffee